-Parents and whānau
+Parents and Whānau

 Powerful Partnerships – working together to support young people as they navigate the online world.

-This session will look at how parents/whānau can support and enable children and young people to navigate online opportunities, challenges and complexities.
+So, how do you get started?
+This session looks at how parents and whānau can support children and young people to navigate online opportunities, challenges and complexities.